fondationmerieux/labbook_python/doc/backup_api.md

 They write messages in their status file indicating the operation they are running.
 These messages are displayed by the application.

+Commands that produce information for the application are also started asynchronously.
+They typically add to their output a line with a OK/ERR status.

 The absolute path to the script is `/home/apps/labbook_BE/labbook_BE/script/backup.sh`.

 WARNING : character set of media names is not checked by backup.sh but labbook_BE expects UTF8 encoding.